As part of our partnership with OpenCV, we are launching the best free annotation tool for the computer vision community.

 To see how easy it is to migrate previous annotations, I have included the full code required..
 (Note that you can transfer your annotations not only from other open-source tools but also from other paid platforms.)
 For the conversion, you can use our SDK where we provide all the conversion scripts to make an easy transition.
 Below is an example from Labelbox, but it can be applied to other platforms such as Amazon SageMaker, Google Cloud AutoML, Scale AI, VOTT, etc.

 First, install the SDK and the supplementary repositories:

 pip install superannotate

 pip install 'git+https://github.com/philferriere/cocoapi.git#egg=pycocotools&subdirectory=PythonAPI'

 The use the script below to convert your data to SuperAnnotate format:

 Once you receive the converted json file in SuperAnnotate format, you can simply upload annotations in our editor.

 If you are interested in our premium features, you can bring the images and clean the annotations in our web-based platform, then automate the annotation of the next set of images using transfer learning.
-Please refer to this article and learn how to do it without writing a single line of code.
+Please refer to the article on how to speed up image labeling using transfer learning and learn how to do it without writing a single line of code.

 The goal of SuperAnnotate Desktop is to provide fast and intuitive tools for academic researchers or solo annotators and save precious time during the annotation process.
 In the future, we will update the software on a monthly basis, and provide features that address our community’s most important pain points.
 Therefore, we encourage our community to be more active and open such issues on our GitHub page.